Some links in this post may be affiliate links

 Place the set up in a warm, shaded place until the new Blue-flowered Torch Bromeliad is well established.

-Pink Quill Bromeliads problems indoors are due to cultural faults in humidity, lighting and watering.
-These problems include brown leaf tips, drooping leaves, plant death, leaf spots, pests and diseases among other.
+Pink Quill Bromeliads problems are due to cultural faults and include brown leaf tips, drooping leaves, plant dying, leaf spots, pests and diseases among other.
 Read on for more on these problems, their remedies and solutions.

-If the Pink Quill Bromeliad has not flowered, then root-rot brought about by soggy soil is the cause of its death.
-Read more on root-rot disease and how to deal with it.
+If the Pink Quill Bromeliad has not flowered, then root-rot which is enhanced by soggy soil is the cause of its death.
+Always ensure that the pot has a drainage hole and that the soil is free-draining to prevent it from getting soggy.

 Pink Quill Bromeliads brown leaf tips are caused by too dry air; too low humidity.
 To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Check out these techniques on raise humidity for houseplants.
+You may also grow the bromeliad in a well-lit bathroom, kitchen and other humid areas in the home.

-Pink Quill Bromeliads pale, brown patches on the leaves are due to exposure to direct sunlight.
-Blue-flowered Torch Bromeliad does not like to be exposed to direct sunlight.
-Protect it from direct sunlight or move it to a shadier spot.
+Pink Quill Bromeliads pale, brown patches on the leaves are due to exposure to direct sunlight as it does not like to be exposed to direct sunlight.
+Shield it from direct sunlight or move it to a shadier spot.